swatinath/EnCode/README.md

 # EnCode
-Objective – create, post and share blogs
+Objective – create, post and share blogs.

 The workflow of the project is as below:
 1. User – i.
 Admin
            ii.
 Viewer